 Setting Description Image ID The unique internal identifier of the virtual machine image from which you create new node instances.
 The Traffic Manager adds each newly created node to the pool when it identifies the need to increase capacity.
 The unique identifier used here determines the operating system and the services running on the node.
-In a Rackspace cloud, this parameter is called imageId .
-Important : You must use the internal image identifier here.
+In a Rackspace cloud, this parameter is called imageId . identifier here.
 To get a list of the image identifiers available for a given set of cloud credentials, run the included rackspace.pl script manually from the command line: \$ZEUSHOME/zxtm/bin/rackspace.pl \ listimageids \cloudcreds=<credentials></credentials> Replace <credentials> with your Rackspace cloud credentials.</credentials>